 Here is a close-up of ‘Tambour Maitre’ with ‘Ballerina’ and something purple, maybe ‘Recreado’ in the background:

 For my rose garden, I wanted to start with marmalade ice-cream tones.
 Yes, marmalade ice-cream.
-Why not?
-I chose creamy peony-flowered ‘Verona’ and apricot ‘Charming Lady’, and they were perfectly nice, but nothing compared with ‘Purple Peony’.
-First with a tasteful shimmer of dew:
+With a scoop of blackcurrant sorbet.
+I chose creamy peony-flowered ‘Verona’ and apricot ‘Charming Lady’.
+They were perfectly nice, but it needed that hit of blackcurrant to bring it to life.
+Here is ‘Purple Peony’ with a tasteful shimmer of dew:

 And then full-skirted splendour.
 It’s those plum smudges that really get me.

 Now that I’ve started, I am just going to go the whole hog and let you see my other favourite tulips.
 Do you want to time-travel?

 Here is ‘Ballerina’ again, this time in my old garden, with the wonderful magenta viridiflora tulip ‘Doll’s Minuet’: